 Established in 1984, the Centre for the Study of Law and Technology is unique in Australia.
-The objectives of the Centre are the promotion of research on the legal implications of technology, including information and medical technology; the sponsorship of seminars and the dissemination of publications in the area of law and technology; the development of programs and materials for computer-assisted teaching of law; and the development of computerized systems for retrieval of legal information.
+The objectives of the Centre are the promotion of research on the legal implications of technology, including information and medical technology; the sponsorship of seminars and dissemination of publications in the area of law and technology; the development of programs and materials for computer-assisted teaching of law; and the development of computerized systems for retrieval of legal information.

-Since its establishment, the Centre has begun work on two research projects, one on the legal implications of electronic funds transfer systems, the other on forensic medicine.
+Since its establishment, the Centre has undertaken research projects in such areas as the legal implications of electronic funds transfer systems, forensic medicine, expert legal systems and computer aided instruction.
 Links have been established with comparable centres located in the USA and in the UK and with a Harvard University-University of Minnesota joint venture on computer teaching of law.
+The Centre has sponsored seminars on Dispute Resolution, Computers for Lawyers, Computer Insurance, Techno Crime, and Data Security.